na-na-hi/renget/archive/how2playba.md

 In case you didn't realise, you can refresh the pvp shop with pvp coins, NOT with pyros.
 This way you get to buy out the pvp drinks 4x
 ![How to refresh the shop](https://i.imgur.com/T9Wf7p5.png)

 >Joint Firing Drill/Joint Exercise shop
-Prioritise whatever you value in this shop.
-You can make an argument for anything and it'd be decent.
-This section will be a lot of less authoritative/prescriptive (you need to do this) as I go over every item.
-Choose for yourself.
+**Elephs > whatever > artifacts**

+I'll go over every item, just know that this shop is a lot more nuanced.
+You can pick anything and it'd be decent.

+- Artifacts
-I personally wouldn't recommend buying out the artifacts.
-Even though you can't get these artifacts through bounty, there are a lot of events (e.g.  Decagrammaton) where you can farm them.
+I don't recommend buying out the artifacts.
+Even though you can't get these artifacts through bounty, there are a lot of events where you can farm them.
 You also get an okayish chunk through raids.

-Check out [the event page in the wiki](https://bluearchive.wiki/wiki/Events) to see if any of the artifacts drop soon.
+- Reports

-Reports are your safest bet if you don't know what to pick.
-They're purple, they're FREE, and you'll always need them.
+ The safest option if don't know what to pick.
+They're purple, they're FREE\*, and you'll always need them.
 They're REALLY expensive though, so you can skip them in favour of the other options.

-The shards are decent.
+- Shards
 Eimi is a solid tank, and Sumire and Tsurugi are both yellow aoe dps frontliners.
 Unfortunately, there are better alternatives to Eimi, and the only place Sumire and Tsurugi shine in is in (indoors) Chesed as a 2nd or 3rd option.
 I personally prioritise buying them out since elephs are hard to obtain, the shards are nice to have, and because I don't have much need for the other options.
+If you buy them out, eventually you'll no longer need to buy them too.
+Eventually.

+- Fusion stones
 With the fusion stones you can convert a surplus of a certain type of mat into a different mat in the crafting chamber (the 2nd one).
 It really helps bridging the gaps in your stash at a decent price.
 I'm personally using the gold ones to convert gifts into the ones I need, but most of the time you won't need these things.
 They're very handy when you need them, so having a decent stack of them can come in handy (don't buy the grey ones though)

-The secret tech note.
-I personally think its kind of whatever, but that's my opinion.
-My clubbros have bought them and occasionally I have too, so if you want it the option is there.
+- Secret tech note
+They're okay.
+If you need them they're handy, and I buy them occasionally too.
 Definitely one of the lower priority items though.

 >Mastery Certificate/Expert Permit shop
 (After you hit MAX level, 1 AP = 1 Mastery Cert)